tigerfarm/arduino/Altair101/Processor/README.md

 + RUN will continue the running of the program after the halt.
 + STEP will process the current data opcode, and continue.

-THe processor can run sample machine code programs.
-Currently, test programs are defined in the processor program.
+Currently, test machine code programs are defined in the processor program.
 The program definitions are copied into the processor memory and are then ready to run.

 Example jump loop program definition: